 If the default database.yml does not suit your needs you can always configure it at your will and run this steps manually.

-Once created you are ready to:
+Once the app is created you are ready to start the server:

 When creating new migrations in Decidim’s modules, you will need to "apply" this migrations to your development_app.
 The way to do this is by copying the migration from your module into the db/migrate dir of your development_app.
 Luckily we already have a script that automates this: it copies all missing migrations in development_app/db/migrate.
 The command is: